cherylkc/catalog-service/docs/books/tutorials/quickstart-guide.md

 The service should now be up and running.

-## Making your first API call - view all books in a user’s collection
+## Making your first API call - viewing all the books in a user’s collection

 Let’s assume you’re a WordHoard user who wants to take a quick look at all the books in their collection.